 On the left-hand side of the channels is the microphone section, which has the aforementioned on/off/talkover button, plus a master level and a two-band EQ.
 The booth output volume is also over here.

-Meanwhile on the right, there are master volume, master balance, headphones level and cue/master balance knobs, and a headphones split cue button.
+Meanwhile, on the right, there are master volume, master balance, headphones level and cue/master balance knobs, and headphones split cue button.

 So – a pretty comprehensive basic mixer.
 Anyone who’s ever wished for a decent microphone stage on their DJ controller, or proper headphone monitoring including split and balance, or a master balance, or “real” gain controls will no doubt approve of the inclusion of all these features.
 Most were once taken as standard before digital dumbed them down or did away with them completely, as in many built-to-budget controllers.